emad-elsaid/emad-elsaid.github.io/Posting to Hugo Static Site From a Facebook Profile.md

+/warning This page is outdated.
+I moved to Xlog from Jekyll after trying Hugo

 [Hugo is a static site generator](https://gohugo.io/), it's very fast generator built on Go, it can convert markdown and org files into a beautiful blog, I use it for my blog.